7Pillars

 Mark S. Bergman

 The seven pillars represent the cities I have lived in.
 My formative years as a third culture kid followed by years overseas in professional services have shaped my views of the world and the ways in which one can most effectively navigate across cultures and borders.
-Ultimately the key to that navigation has been insight: countless insights about a multi-dimensional world, framed by a lifetime of identifying and bridging differences in history, culture, language, perspective, circumstance - of being sensitive to the differences, while seeking out the similarities among those differences.
+Ultimately the key to that navigation has been insight: countless insights about a multi-dimensional world, framed by a lifetime of identifying and bridging differences in history, culture, language, perspective, circumstance - of being sensitive to the differences, while seeking out the similarities.
+It has meant decades of asking questions, and listening.

-All told, I have spent more than half my life outside the United States.
+The significance of seven pillars: all told, I have spent more than half my life outside the United States.
 My father was a US foreign service officer and my mother a foreign correspondent.
 I grew up largely in Europe (Paris and Vienna) and Africa (Leopoldville (now Kinshasa) and Addis Ababa).
-With Paul, Weiss, I served twice in the firm’s Paris office and, in 2001, I opened the firm’s London office.
+During my professional career at Paul, Weiss, I started in New York, served twice in the firm’s Paris office and, in 2001, opened the firm’s London office.
 I served as managing partner of the London office until August 2020.
 Much of my work at Paul, Weiss was, in a word, “cross-border.”
-I represented clients across Europe, in Asia and in sub-Saharan Africa, travelling extensively, and I worked across different legal and financial systems as well as different cultures.
-In the context of cross-border transactions, success meant addressing legal, regulatory, governance and market-driven challenges (including during the global financial crisis and, more recently, the pandemic), while managing the myriad other differences inherent in cross-border work.
+I represented clients across Europe, in Asia and in sub-Saharan Africa, travelling extensively, and worked across different legal and financial systems as well as different cultures.
+In the context of cross-border transactions, success meant addressing legal, regulatory, governance and market-driven challenges (including during the global financial crisis and the pandemic), while managing the myriad other differences inherent in cross-border work.